medplum/medplum/packages/docs/docs/fhircast/dotnet-client.md

 Next, on the "Subscribe" tab:

-1. Enter which events you would like to subscribe to (i.e., "patient-open")
+1. Enter which events you would like to subscribe to (i.e., "Patient-open")
 2. Click "Subscribe"

 If all goes well, you should see "Success" messages in the event log: